-The Compensation Committee periodically reviews and determines (for each NEO other than the CEO and Executive Chairman) and recommends to the Board (for the CEO and Executive Chairman) the target annual bonus award opportunities (expressed as a percentage of base salary) that each of the NEOs is eligible to earn.
-The target annual bonus award opportunity for each NEO was initially established in his or her employment agreement and is reviewed periodically by the Compensation Committee.
+The Compensation and Leadership Development Committee periodically reviews and determines (for each NEO other than the CEO) and recommends to the Board (for the CEO) the target annual bonus award opportunities (expressed as a percentage of base salary) that each of the NEOs is eligible to earn.
+The target annual bonus award opportunity for each NEO was initially established in his or her employment agreement and is reviewed periodically by the Compensation and Leadership Development Committee.

-The actual annual bonus amount earned each year by our NEOs may be more or less than the target amount depending on an assessment of the performance of the Company (the company performance factor or "CPF") and, for our NEOs other than the CEO and Executive Chairman, the individual's performance against a set of pre-established goals and objectives (the individual performance factor or "IPF"), in each case, conducted after the end of the fiscal year.
+The actual annual bonus amount earned each year by our NEOs may be more or less than the target amount depending on an assessment of the performance of the Company (the company performance factor or "CPF") and, for our NEOs other than the CEO, the individual's performance against a set of pre-established goals and objectives (the individual performance factor or "IPF"), in each case, conducted after the end of the fiscal year.

-For the 2023 annual bonus (the "2023 Annual Bonus"), CPF referenced both revenue and Adjusted Fully Diluted EPS ("Adjusted EPS") goals, which were equally weighted.
-Revenue is GAAP revenue.
-Adjusted EPS is a non-GAAP financial measure and is defined at the end of this Compensation Discussion and Analysis.
+For the 2024 annual bonus (the "2024 Annual Bonus"), CPF referenced both revenue and Adjusted Earnings Before Interest Taxes Depreciation and Amortization ("Adjusted EBITDA") goals, which were weighted 70% and 30%, respectively.
+Revenue is revenue as determined in accordance with GAAP, as reflected in our consolidated financial statements.
+Adjusted EBITDA is a non-GAAP financial measure and is defined at the end of this Compensation Discussion and Analysis.

-The table below illustrates the CPF application to various levels of performance against our 2023 Annual Bonus goals.
-Revenue and Adjusted EPS achievement relative to 2023 Annual Bonus goals determine performance scores for each metric.
-For the 2023 Annual Bonus Goals, the revenue target was \$460.8 million, and the Adjusted EPS target was \$0.42.
-The applicable performance scores for each metric are averaged together to produce a CPF (expressed as a percentage of target bonus award opportunity, rounded to the next whole percentage point), subject to a maximum CPF equal to 200% of target, which is then multiplied by the NEO's bonus target.
+The table below illustrates the CPF application to various levels of performance against our 2024 Annual Bonus goals.
+Revenue and Adjusted EBITDA achievement relative to 2024 Annual Bonus goals determine performance scores for each metric.
+For the 2024 Annual Bonus Goals, the revenue target was \$291.7 million, and the Adjusted EBITDA target was \$65.3 million.
+A weighted average of the applicable performance scores for each metric is calculated to produce the CPF (expressed as a percentage of target bonus award opportunity, rounded to the next whole percentage point), subject to a maximum CPF equal to 200% of target, which is then multiplied by the NEO's bonus target.
 Linear interpolation is applied to the performance scores for performance between threshold and target and between target and maximum.

-Achievement of 100% of target goals (referencing our 2023 budget) for both revenue and Adjusted EPS would fund a payout at 100% of target bonus award opportunities for the CPF portion of the bonus.
-For the revenue component, threshold achievement of 80% of the target goal was necessary to fund the minimum payout of 50% of target bonus allocated to the measure, and achievement of 120% or greater of the target goal would result in a maximum payout of 200% of target bonus allocated to the measure.
-The corresponding achievement percentages for the Adjusted EPS component were 60% and 140% of the target goal.
+Achievement of 100% of target goals (referencing our 2024 budget) for both revenue and Adjusted EBITDA would fund a payout at 100% of target bonus award opportunities for the CPF portion of the bonus.
+For both the revenue and Adjusted EBITDA components, threshold achievement of 80% of the target goal was necessary to fund the minimum payout of 50% of target bonus allocated to the measure, and achievement of 120% or greater of the target goal would result in a maximum payout of 200% of target bonus allocated to the measure.